jocortems/azure_china_controller_ha/README.md

 ### Note:

-This Terraform module has some modifications to the original module posted in the official AviatrixSystems Github repository [here](https://github.com/AviatrixSystems/Azure_Controller_HA).
-Mainly this module doesn't deploy a service principal, it requires the Service Principal to be created, and to pass the Serivce Principal and Secret as variables; additionally, it uses the latest Azure Terraform provider resources, and automatically adds the IP Address of the system that runs this code to the NSG of the Aviatrix Controller.
+This Terraform module includes the required modifications to module [Azure-Controller-HA](https://github.com/AviatrixSystems/Azure_Controller_HA) to deploy the artifacts in Azure China Cloud.
+In addition to that, this module doesn't deploy a service principal; it requires the Service Principal to be created before using this module.
+It automatically adds the IP Address of the system that runs this code to the NSG of the Aviatrix Controller.
 It also adds logic to the null_resource that deploys the Azure Function to try deploying up to 5 times, this is needed because in the original code the script results in error *"Timed out waiting for SCM to update Environment Settings"* and requires to run `Terraform apply` twice.
-See [here](https://github.com/Azure/azure-functions-core-tools/issues/1863) for more details on this issue
+See <https://github.com/Azure/azure-functions-core-tools/issues/1863> for more details on this issue

+Module [terraform-aviatrix-azure-controller](https://github.com/AviatrixSystems/terraform-aviatrix-azure-controller) has been modified to allow initializing a controller deployed in Azure China Cloud.
+The modified code is included in this Github repository.

 This Terraform module:

+- Is limited to deployments in Azure China.
 - Supports Azure controller deployment with only 6.5 and above versions.
 - Creates an Aviatrix Controller in Azure using scale set and load balancer.
 - Creates an access account on the controller.
 - Creates storage account and container required for backup/function logs.
+- Enables backup to an Azure storage account in the controller.
 - Creates a KeyVault to safeguard secrets.
 - Creates an Alert to check the loadbalancer health probes.
 - Creates an Azure funtion to manage failover event along with periodic backup if needed.
+- Creates a log analytics workspace required for Application Insights

 ## Prerequisites